ibm-cloud-docs/Cloudant/api/design_documents.md

 <!--

-_Example of a show function query, using Javascript:_
+_Example of a show function query by using Javascript:_

 ```javascript
 var nano = require('nano');